chris544460/yaleDonations/README.md

 We see that the distribution of annual gifts is right skewed.
 This is expected since we can expect higher-value gifts to be less frequent than lower-value gifts.

 In `dataExplorer.R`, I also plot a histogram of the differenced series of the Annual Gifts.
 That is, I plot a histogram of the differences between consecutive years' gifts.
 I obtain the histogram below.
 This histogram tells us that the differenced series is approximately normally distributed (i.e. the value of the time series has gone up and down around a mean value over time.
 However, the distribution is not exactly normal.
 It is slightly right skewed.
 <!-- paste image with path: plots_dataExploration/plot10.png -->
 ![Plot 10](/plots_dataExploration/plot10.png)

+We might ask ourselves, how can we predict future Annual Gifts changes?
+A naive approach would be to predict a year's Annual Gifts changes using the previous year's Annual Gifts changes.
+I plot a scatterplot of the previous year's Annual Gifts changes against the current year's Annual Gifts changes.
+I obtain the scatterplot below.